-We encourage all prospective students to begin their admissions process with a thorough review of our academic program offerings.
+Your decision to become a lawyer means you are embarking on a life-changing journey that will require dedication.
+We encourage all prospective law students to begin their law school admissions process with a thorough review of our academic program offerings.
 We also invite you to join us for an on-campus or online event to engage with our admissions staff and faculty and gain an in-depth look at Regent University School of Law.

 Students admitted to Regent Law may request that graduate level coursework completed at another accredited college or university be applied toward their degree at Regent University.
-Read our transfer policy.
+Read our law school transfer credit policy.

 In addition to the program-specific requirements listed above, international applicants need to submit supplementary admissions requirements.
 These requirements will change depending on several factors, such as citizenship and visa status.
 For more information, please visit our International Students Admissions page.